-mighty return to Nature.
+Every time imperialist ruling classes have been threatened, there is a mighty return to Nature.
 This was true in Malthus's time, when the peasant and proletarian forces erupted in popular and anti-colonial revolts.
-It was no less true in 1968, when the Environmentalism of the Rich emerged as a mass cultural phenomenon in response to the era's revolutionary upheavals.20

-Today, the fragility of capitalism, revealed through its unprecedented socioecological contradictions, has yielded a new climate consensus amongst the West's ruling strata.
+It was no less true in 1968, when the Environmentalism of the Rich emerged as a mass cultural phenomenon in response to the era's revolutionary upheavals (Moore 2021a, 2023d).
+Today, the fragility of capitalism, revealed through its unprecedented socio-ecological contradictions, has yielded a new climate consensus among the West's ruling strata.
 Climate denialism is out.
-Instead, the planetary super-class now argues that a "climate emergency" demands the surrender of the popular classes to Good Science and technocratic rule... in the interests of the Point One Percent.
-In each instance, Nature - as ruling idea and ruling abstraction - justifies the dictatorship of the bourgeoisie, even as it scrambles to move beyond capitalism while maintaining its iron grip on the levers of power.21
+Instead, we're told that a "climate emergency" demands the surrender of the popular classes to Good Science and technocratic rule in the interests of the Point One Percent.
+In each instance, Nature-as ruling idea and ruling abstraction-justifies the dictatorship of the bourgeoisie, even as it scrambles to move beyond capitalism while maintaining its iron grip on the levers of power (Moore 2023e).

 Marxism emerged through the critique of the Eternal Conflict, Man against Nature.
 The uppercase is deliberate.
-Marx and Engels understood the profound danger, and class character, of "one sided" materialism, of "abstract man" and "abstract nature" and the "abstractly material" character of scientific knowledge.22 Such one-sided conceptions invariably smuggled bourgeois ideology into intellectual life and revolutionary critique.
-And so it is today, with leading ecosocialists writing books like Marx in the Anthropocene.23 Rather than situate the Popular Anthropocene within the history of counter-revolution since 1968, many Marxists presume the innocence of Man and Nature beyond history: the cultural logic of the Environmentalism of the Rich.24
+Marx and Engels understood the profound danger, and class character, of "one-sided" materialism, of "abstract man" and "abstract nature" and the "abstractly material" character of scientific knowledge (Marx and Engels 1975, 42; Marx 1975a, 327, 303).
+Such one-sided conceptions invariably smuggle bourgeois ideology into intellectual life and revolutionary critique through the double transfer.
+And so it is today, with leading ecosocialists writing books like Marx in the Anthropocene (Saito 2023).
+Rather than situate the Popular Anthropocene within the history of counter-revolution since 1968, many Marxists presume the innocence of Man and Nature beyond history: the cultural logic of the Environmentalism of the Rich (Moore 2024).

 That presumption derives from the weaknesses of contemporary Marxism, conditioned by the defeat of the proletarian forces and socialist alternatives since the 1970s.
-Within so-called ecological Marxism, the problems are especially severe.
-Much of it blends a mish-mash of Marxist vocabulary with a retrofitted Limits to Growth perspective.25 Not only have leading ecosocialists refused to interrogate the world-historical patterns and dynamics behind capitalogenic climate crisis.
-They've heaped scorn upon the world-ecology conversation, which is odd, because it takes flight from Marx's insight that the "proletariat... can only exist world-historically."26 (Perhaps Malm especially wishes to avoid the point given his Anglocentric avoidance of the plantation
+It's worth noting that before 1970, Marxists took their distance with ecological thought for sound reasons.
+Ecologism was never a friend of the working classes.
+It's therefore not surprising that within so-called ecological Marxism, the problems are especially severe.
+Much of it blends a mishmash of Marxist vocabulary with a retrofitted Limits to Growth perspective (Meadows et al. 1972; e.g., Foster et al. 2011).
+Not only have leading ecosocialists refused to interrogate the world-historical patterns and dynamics behind capitalogenic climate crisis.
+They've heaped scorn upon the world-ecology conversation, which is odd, because our position takes flight from Marx's insight that the "proletariat ... can only exist world-historically" (Marx and Engels 1975, 49).
+Capitalism must be interpreted-and narrated-through its world-historical development.
+In their flight from world history, "ecological" Marxists remind me of Marx's commentary on Feuerbach: "As far as Feuerbach is a materialist he does not deal with history, and as far as he considers history he is not a materialist" (Marx and Engels 1975, 41; see Moore 2022c).
+In this effort, one can choose either the categories of the bourgeoisie-Man, Nature, and Civilization-or the standpoint of the proletariat in the web of life.